samagino/Beginning-Student-Tables/README.md

-I followed the instructions at https://create-react-app.dev/docs/deployment#github-pages-https-pagesgithubcom to set up gh-pages, so if something doesn't work that site might help you out
+I followed the instructions at https://create-react-app.dev/docs/deployment#github-pages-https-pagesgithubcom to set up the gh-pages branch, so if something doesn't work that site might help you out